sunfounder/kepler-kit/docs/source/cproject/ar_74hc595_matrix.rst

 The main loop calls ``shiftOut()`` twice, writes two 8-bit binary numbers and then outputs them to the bus, so that a pattern can be displayed.

-However, since the LEDs in the dot matrix use common poles, controlling multiple rows/multiple columns at the same time will interfere with each other (e.g., if (1,1) and (2,2) are lit at the same time, (1,2) and (2,1) will inevitably be lit together).
+However, since the LEDs in the dot matrix use common poles, controlling multiple rows/multiple columns at the same time will interfere with each other (e.g, if (1,1) and (2,2) are lit at the same time, (1,2) and (2,1) will inevitably be lit together).
 Therefore, it is necessary to activate one column (or one row) at a time, cycle 8 times, and use the residual image principle to let the human eye merge 8 patterns, so as to let get a pair of patterns containing 8x8 amount of information.